VarSharma-1902/anomaly_based_IDS_using_DL_and_ensemble_techniques/README.md

 # anomaly_based_IDS_using_DL_and_ensemble_techniques

-In this project, we aim to develop anomaly-based intrusion detection using thep learning and ensemble models. <br>
+In this project, an anomaly-based intrusion detection using the deep learning and ensemble models is developed. <br>
 By monitoring system activity and categorizing it as either normal or unusual, an anomaly-based intrusion detection system can detect network and computer intrusions as well as misuse.
 The classification seeks to identify any form of misuse that deviates from standard